 3 Mottini, Roger.
 Die Eidgenossen entdecken Japan.
 Universität Bern.

 4 Greg Martin Auctions.
 Fine Antique Firearms, Edged Weapons and Curiosa.: Rare and Historic Japanese Marked Henry Model 1860 Repeating Lever Action Rifle Belonging to Swiss.
 Retrieved on 2009-05-28.

 5 Another Swiss watchmaker, François Perregaux—like Favre-Brandt also hailing from the center of the Swiss watchmaking industry Le Locle in the Canton of Neuchâtel—arrived in Japan in December 1859.
 They actually became friends and Favre-Brandt is the executor of his will upon the death of Perregaux in 1877.
 Next to Perregaux’s Yokohama grave is a small marker with the engraving “Eliza Died 9 july 1864,” but it is unknown if Perregaux was married, and if so, whether his wife was Japanese.
-The November 12, 2008 edition of L’impartial carries an interesting feature on François Perregaux (pdf file).
+The Embassy of Switzerland in Japan has published a fascinating feature on François Perregaux (pdf file).

 6 中央区観光協会. 銀座柳の碑.
 Retrieved on 2009-05-28.

 Duits, Kjeld ().
 Tokyo 1880s: Ginza Streetcar, OLD PHOTOS of JAPAN.
 Retrieved on January 29, 2022 (GMT) from https://www.oldphotosjapan.com/photos/759/ginza-streetcar

 I have a small favor to ask

 Old Photos of Japan aims to be your personal museum for Japan's visual heritage to increase our understanding of Japanese culture and society.